 Do you want to become a member of APRI?
 Apply for a partnership by filling in the registration form

 Your application will be evaluated by the Admission Committee of APRI, and once the application is accepted, after the payment of an annual fee, we will proceed to introduce you to the rest of the members in the weekly newsletter of APRI.

-Without further ado, we remain at your disposal for any additional clarification you may require.
+We are at your disposal for any additional clarifications you may have.